Learning how to prune azaleas is easy and worthwhile. You will be rewarded with healthy plants that continue to bring color to your garden.

 Azaleas will grow back if cut down with the method used for rejuvenation pruning, as above.
 You need to make sure that you do this at the correct time of year, in late winter or early spring, before the growing season, so that the plant will produce new growth.

-The plant should have grown to a nice shape and produce lots of beautiful blooms within about three years after this manner of extreme pruning.
+Azaleas are fairly fast growing shrubs, and the plant should have grown to a nice shape and produce lots of beautiful blooms within about three years after this manner of extreme pruning.

 This feature was created by H&G sister brand, Period Living magazine